alexarbogast/za_ros/README.md

 ## Installation

+Za_ros depends on the [cartesian_controllers](https://github.com/alexarbogast/cartesian_controllers) package for trajectory generation in some of the controllers.
+Follow the instructions at [cartesian_controllers](https://github.com/alexarbogast/cartesian_controllers) to install the package.

 Clone the repository to your local workspace.
 If you do not already have the [za_description](https://github.com/alexarbogast/za_description/tree/e57f65c3f8eb0be88e7739a8b5162b4b3b875b15) package, you will need to clone recursively.